 For 200 years between the 15th to the 17th centuries, Surat was the place to be.
 So great was the economic clout of this port, that the Mughals called it 'Bandar-e-Mubarak' or the 'Blessed Port'.
 This thriving port was where ships from the West sailed in to access the wares from the rich Northern hinterlands of India.
 The European merchants, especially the British and the Dutch vied with each other in the docks and marketplaces for access and their rivalries were so great, that they even took it to their graves, quite literally!

 Surat’s great rise came after the Mughals took control of the port from the Sultans of Gujarat in 1573 CE and it became their largest port on the West coast.
-So great was its importance that The Encyclopedia of World Trade termed it ‘One of the major centers of world capitalism’ between the 16th and 18th centuries CE.
+So great was its importance that The Encyclopedia of World Trade termed it ‘One of the major centres of world capitalism’ between the 16th and 18th centuries CE.
 The Portuguese had been trading in the port since the early 16th century CE, but soon their monopoly was challenged by other European powers.
 The British East India Company set up their factory here in 1612 CE and this was followed by the Dutch in 1617 CE.
 Later the French also opened their factory in 1664 CE.
 Each of these European trading companies jostled for power and exclusion of trade privileges to the others.

 The bitterest rivalry was between the British and the Dutch.
 While initially, the Dutch had secured better trading rights and custom rates from the Mughal emperor and the local governor, the British acquisition of Bombay after the marriage of Catherine of Braganza to King Charles II of England in 1661 CE turned the tide in Britain’s favour, as it gave them an independent base.